E-ISSN: 1308-5263

 Copyright

 At the time of submission all authors will receive instructions for submitting an online copyright form.
 No manuscript will be considered for review until all authors have completed their copyright form.
-Please note, it is our practice not to accept copyright forms via fax, e-mail, or postal service unless there is a problem with the online author accounts that cannot be resolved.
+Please note that it is our practice not to accept copyright forms via fax, e-mail, or postal service unless there is a problem with the online author accounts that cannot be resolved.
 Every effort should be made to use the online copyright system.
 Corresponding authors can log in to the submission system at any time to check the status of any co-author’s copyright form.

 Note: We cannot accept any copyright that has been altered, revised, amended, or otherwise changed.
 Our original copyright form must be used as is.